 In order to encourage the building of new international schools, the Hong Kong Government operates the School Allocation Exercise, through which school operators can bid for government land/premises to build new schools or expand existing schools.
 With the insatiable demand for places at international schools continuing unabated, many schools are planning to develop their sites to increase their intake.

-In addition, more institutions are in the pipeline, including new schools founded by Shrewsbury School and Malvern College, currently being built in the New Territories.
-Both schools are due to open in 2018/19.
+In addition, more institutions are in the pipeline, including new schools founded by Mount Kelly School, Shrewsbury School and Malvern College, all due to open soon.